Suleymaniye Mosque: A Masterpiece of Ottoman Architecture in Istanbul

 Information about the Suleymaniye mosque in Istanbul

-Suleymaniye mosque is one of the largest mosques in Turkey and the most famous in the world. suleymaniye mosque location is European Istanbul, in the Suleymaniye area, and bears the name of the Sultan who ordered its construction, Sultan Suleiman the First (the magnificent), and it is close to the Bosphorus.
-Suleymaniye Mosque in Istanbul is also one of the most important tourist places, as millions of tourists visit it every year, to see its architecture, its sections, and its high architectural beauty.
+Suleymaniye is one of the largest mosques in Turkey and the most famous in the world. suleymaniye location is European Istanbul, in the Suleymaniye area, and bears the name of the Sultan who ordered its construction, Sultan Suleiman the First (the magnificent), and it is close to the Bosphorus.
+Suleymaniye in Istanbul is also one of the most important tourist places, as millions of tourists visit it every year, to see its architecture, its sections, and its high architectural beauty.